solana-labs/solana/book/src/validator-testnet.md

 If you are downloading pre-compiled binaries or building from source, simply choose the release matching your desired testnet.

 ### Validator Commands
-Solana CLI tools like solana and solana-validator-info point at testnet.solana.com by default.
+The Solana CLI tool points at testnet.solana.com by default.
 Include a `--url` argument to point at a different testnet.
 For instance:
 ```bash
 $ solana --url http://beta.testnet.solana.com:8899 balance
 ```